roman-milk/roman-milk.github.io/surrounded.md

  "Mmm, that's not bad.
 It's a wonder she's never realized how much sexier I am than her."
 Michelle purred.
 "Does it turn you on, Matt, that your sweet lovely wife is now simply a tool to make your sex life better for your affairs with us?
 Your wife is a prop.
 A sex tool who's best use is being left out of the bedroom.
 And really, a sex tool that's best use is being left out of the action is really kind of useless.
 She doesn't deserve to be getting any dick whatsoever."

  "But you don't need her anyway."
 Michelle continued.
 "Just imagine me in her place.
 Me being the perfect housewife, the perfect slut wife that every man really wants.
 Cooking your meals.
 Waiting for you to get home, wearing a perfect, wifely sundress, pristinely made-up at all times.
 I would be the perfect wife to all your neighbors, the beautiful, gorgeous wife that reminds of the wife they dreamed of having.
 The wife that reminds them of how wives use to be.
 I would stay at home, cause you would be the big strong, working man that would never want his wife to have to work.
 You leave me in charge of your house, your bank account, and I would be the sunny housewife you dreamed of having.
 I would be gorgeous and pretty, in those airy-little sundresses, pretty lipstick, and a flower in my hair.
 The neighborhood husbands and wives would be jealous.
 But they wouldn't see the tiny underwear I love wearing.
 They wouldn't see the way I would greet you after a long day's work.
 They wouldn't see the way I would bring you a drink, or rub your shoulders, or suck your cock.
 They wouldn't see the way I would ease your stress by letting you fuck my ass as hard as you need to, and forget about your troubles.
 The neighbors would see me as a pretty, pregnant 50's-throwback housewife.
 But you would know I'm your perfect, dirty, knocked-up slut."
-Report_Story #9